Tooa/interpreters/README.md

     would be the case, if we implement functions with Scala functions.

 * **Metacircular interpreter**: A meta interpreter in which the interpreting and interpreted language are the same.
 If the interpreted and interpreter language match closely, a meta interpreter can be easy to write.
-However is they don't match it could be hard e.g
+However, if they don't match it could be hard e.g
-    Scala is statically scoped and trying to implement dynamic scoping.
+    Scala is statically scoped and trying to implement dynamic scoping wouldn't be easy.